SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

     2. Call you API a number of times to generate some dummy data in the database.

 3. Create a new `data_drift.py` file where we are going to implement the data drifting detection and reporting.
-Start by adding both the real iris data and your generated dummy data as pandas dataframes.
+Start by adding both the real iris data and your generated dummy data as pandas data frames.

     ```python
     import pandas as pd